Meeting Agenda (subject to changes)

 - Adam Farkas, Deputy Chair and Executive Director, European Banking Authority

-- Nausicaa Delfas, Chief Operating Officer and a member of Executive Committee, Financial Conduct Authority
+- Nausicaa Delfas, Executive Director of International and a member of Executive Committee, Financial Conduct Authority

 Chair: Matthew Blake, Head of Financial and Monetary System Initiative, Member of the Executive Committee, World Economic Forum

 - Jacques Beyssade, Deputy CEO and Group Chief Risk Officer, BPCE

 - Jeremy Arnold, Chief Risk Officer EMEA, Nomura